 Portrait from the Legislative History and Souvenir of Connecticut, 1903.

 Chatfield's term in the house saw him sit on the committee on constitutional amendments and in 1905 sought election to the state senate.
 He was elected to that body in November of that year with 3,270 votes and during the 1906-08 term chaired the committee on cities and boroughs.
 During the waning months of his Senate term Chatfield was put forth as the Republican candidate for Mayor of New Haven, and in September 1907 accepted the nomination, remarking

 "The honor of heading the ticket has fallen to my lot.
 That it will be my endeavor to fill the office to the best of my ability, all who know me will understand.
 If elected mayor it will be my pleasure to advocate such improvements as will, in my judgement, cause city betterments."Chatfield's opponent that year was Democrat James B. Martin, a former member of the city council and city clerk.
 On election day in October it was Martin who emerged victorious, and following his win served as mayor until his defeat in 1909.
 Following his loss Chatfield remained prominent in New Haven, being an active Mason and commissioner of the city's sinking fund from 1921-1930.
 Widowed in 1916, Chatfield remarried in June 1920 to Charlotte Snider (1874-1947).
-Widowed for a second time in 1947, Chatfield celebrated his 90th birthday in 1949 and died at his summer residence "Pine Orchard" in Branford, Connecticut on August 19, 1952 at age 93.
+Widowed for the second time in 1947, Chatfield celebrated his 90th birthday in 1949 and died at his summer residence "Pine Orchard" in Branford, Connecticut on August 19, 1952, at age 93.
 He was interred at the Evergreen Cemetery in New Haven, the same resting place as that of his wives Stella and Charlotte.

 From the New Haven Journal-Courier, September 25, 1907.